 After a hard all-out HIIT interval, we majorly back off to recover and catch our breath until the next one.
 In a low-impact class, you may start at a moderate level, push into the hard zone, and then return to the moderate intensity level — NOT scaling all the way back to easy to recover.
 This is what we did in my top Peloton low-impact class picks below.

-Now, that said, every instructor is going to coach their low-impact classes differently so some may be “easier” or less active than others.
+Every instructor is going to coach their low-impact classes differently so some may be “easier” or less active than others.
 I can’t stress this enough.
 Some might be more of a Peloton recovery ride, but remember, you are in control of your workout.
 Adjust your cadence or resistance if you’re just not feeling the instructor’s cues.

 Because the classes are in the saddle, some instructors get a little boring or monotonous so not all Peloton low-impact classes have the same vibe.
 The music is a huge component so keep trying classes until you find one you like.
 Promise me you’ll try a few before you finalize your thoughts on them.
 They were way harder than I’d thought they’d be and the right instructor vibe and music keep me going.

 The best Peloton low-impact rides